Reducing the Risk of Groundwater Contamination by Improving Pesticide Storage and Handling

 - The mixing and loading area should be close to your storage facility to minimize the distance that chemicals are carried.

 - The building foundation or secondary containment floor should be well drained and high above the water table.
-The subsoil should have a low permeability.
+The subsoil should have low permeability.

 - Provide pallets to keep large drums or bags off the floor.
 Shelves for smaller containers should have a lip to keep the containers from sliding off.
 Steel shelves are easier to clean than wood if a spill occurs.
 Store dry products above liquids to prevent wetting from spills.